 AZ: I think as opposed to text, yeah.
 As opposed to using art as a mirror for reality.
 Doing something that is for a completely different thing.
-I watched Us the movie for the second time last night, and I was watching that and thinking, okay, music in horror movies is very prescriptive, and it can be very, very that.
+I watched ”Us” the movie for the second time last night and thinking, okay, music in horror movies is very prescriptive, and it can be very, very that.
 But I think for me, I’m very interested in how melody can be un-prescriptive.
-I was scoring a play earlier this year, and I had this realization like two weeks into the process where I scrapped so much stuff I made because I felt like I was making music that was supposed to sound sad and that’s actually not what’s helpful in this.
+I was scoring a play earlier this year and I had this realization like two weeks into the process where I scrapped so much stuff I made because I felt like I was making music that was supposed to sound sad and that’s actually not what’s helpful in this.
 What’s helpful is melody being able to contrast with the textual.
 And since this was a play, it was so much about supporting the text.
-It needs to be something that clashes with it and complicates it rather than this is how you’re supposed to feel with this text.
+It needs to be something that clashes with it and complicates it rather than this is how you’re supposed to feel with the text.
 Then I think it’s really effective.

 ST: Yeah.
 When I listen back to recordings of my own mixes that were live, they often sound worse to me.
 You lose the moment.
 So much about DJing is about the moment and being live.
 The point of it is that it’s ephemeral, starts at night and ends when the sun rises.
 What’s the trace of DJing, of your mix?
 How do you archive it in a way that is true to the moment?